DavideAlidosi/May9/ReadMe.txt

 A special tanks to:

-Andrey Menshikov for the hard work on our amazing MMtoKey Pavel Korolyov for Simple Connector
+Andrey Menshikov for the hard work on our amazing MMtoKey Pavel Korolyov for Context Connector
 Jefri Haryono for Rain Curves From Edges
 David Johnson for djRivet
 Carlos Rico Adega for Offset Keyframes